ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 ## Technical information

-Tables have responsive behaviors with CSS which make them better visually.
-Tables could also be progressively enhanced with optional JavaScript which organizes tables' elements in a more accessible way in mobile.
+Tables have a default responsive behaviour which can be progressively enhanced with JavaScript.
+This dynamic behaviour organizes the tables' elements in a more accessible way on small screens.

-More specifically, content editors can include `ecl-table--responsive` class next to the root `ecl-table` when creating tables from WYSIWYG.
-When `ecl-table--responsive` is present, it's a flag for JavaScript behaviors to add improvements in mobile.
+More specifically, content editors can include the `ecl-table--responsive` class next to the root `ecl-table` when creating tables from WYSIWYG.
+This class is a flag for JavaScript behaviours to add improvements in mobile.

 The JavaScript enhancements are added manually, only when necessary and when the structure of tables allow correct functioning of the JavaScript.